robsterlini/robsterlini-frontend/src/journal/2016/parkrun-changed-my-life.md

 When I moved to South London over a year ago now, I was in prime location for running in the center of London.
 This was the game changer.
 20 minutes of running puts me on the Thames, and I can run through [the best city in the world](/journal/the-best-city/) for as long as I fancy before crossing the nearest bridge, and heading back home.

-{% figureInset
+{{ figure(
+  [{
-  "journal/parkrun-changed-my-life/rpf.jpg",
+    "src": "journal/parkrun-changed-my-life/rpf.jpg",
-  "480x480",
+    "alt": "A photo of my mum and me before the start of the RPF Half Marathon", "width": 480,
+    "height": 480
+  }],
-  "A photo of my mum and me before the start of the RPF Half Marathon", "This wonder-woman of a mum and I cruised personal bests at the RPF Half in October 2015"
+  caption="This wonder-woman of a mum and I cruised personal bests at the RPF Half in October 2015" ) }}
-%}

 Last year, the two (well three) triathlons I did went [really](/journal/triathlete/) [well](/journal/the-london-triathon/), the Tough Mudder events went well, and the [Royal Parks Half Marathon](https://www.instagram.com/p/8tJztOP-yZ/?taken-by=robsterlini) went exceptionally well!